Mom’s Best Potato Salad Recipe

 • Immediately put the eggs in an ice water bath for 5 minutes and allow the potatoes to cool to room temperature.
 Peel the skin off the potatoes (optional) and dice to use in the recipe.

-Potatoes and eggs in an Instant Pot
+Cooked potatoes and eggs in an Instant Pot to make potato salad.

 “Just for something different, I tried this recipe, mostly because of the sour cream.
 My husband and I loved it!
 So nice to find a good recipe with lots of flavors, not bland at all.
 The recipe I have used all my life is made with bacon and it is good but this one is going in my cookbook for a nice change from the same old one.